 Barney Lehman and Dean Strawn ran the bar from 1998 until Dean’s death in 2012.
 Barney and his wife Twila ran it after Dean’s death.

 According to the 1910 census, Perry Gibbons was a “saloon owner” in Chatt and Fred Heffner was a bartender at a saloon.
 Perry was the bar’s third owner.
 Gene Alt supposedly gave it the name of “Chatt Bar.”
-I remember that Ray Hemmelgarn owned the bar/restaurant when I was a child.
+I remember that Ray Hemmelgarn owned and operated the bar/restaurant when I was a child.

 Years ago, one of my St. Marys patients told me that he drove a Budweiser beer truck and delivered beer to the Chatt Bar when Ray Hemmelgarn owned it.
 That patient always called me “Chattanooga” after learning my connection to Chatt.

 Ray Hemmelgarn made changes to the bar when he owned it.
 He tore down the north building, made the pool hall into a kitchen, and moved the inside bar from the south wall to the north wall.